Canadian Maritimes & St. Lawrence Seaway

 The pastoral Prince Edward Island is known for its world famous lush golf courses and sandy beaches.
 Explore Green Gables, an old farmhouse immortalized in Lucy Maud Montgomery’s cherished 1908 novel, Anne of Green Gables, high among the list of favorite places to visit.
 The true architectural jewel of downtown Charlottetown is the majestic St. Dunstan’s Basilica.
 Adorned by three copper spires visible virtually anywhere in the city, the church adds to the Victorian splendor of the downtown core.

-Anne of Green Gables and Island Drive
+Island Drive & Anne of Green Gables

 Historic Charlottetown Walking Exploration